aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/story.rst

 =====================================
 .. _indexStory:

-Here is a list of most common challenges in you will find in most companies.
+Here is a list of most common challenges that you will find in most companies.

 Each of those business challenges is approached from a user story